College Football Playoff bracket, based on current committee rankings - ExBulletin

 - Arizona State fifth highest ranked conference champion (Big 12) and seeded at number 12

-Boise State, which has lost only to top-ranked Oregon, is the fourth-highest ranked conference champion and would therefore receive a bye in the quarterfinals despite the No. 11 seed.
-Although Arizona State is only ranked 14th, the Sun Devils find themselves in the College Football Playoff round ahead of No. 12 Clemson and No. 13 Alabama because they are the fifth-highest ranked conference champions as the final automatic qualifier.
+Boise State, which has lost only to top-ranked Oregon, is the fourth-highest ranked conference champion and would therefore receive a bye in the quarterfinals despite being ranked No. 10.
+Although Arizona State is only ranked 15th, the Sun Devils are in the College Football Playoff round, ahead of No. 12 Miami (Fla.), No. 13 Ole Miss and No. 14 South Carolina, as they come last automatic qualifier fifth-place standing conference champion.

-The next CFP top 25 rankings will be released on Tuesday, December 3.
+The final CFP top 25 rankings will be announced on Sunday, December 8.

 College Football Playoff Bracket Games